-According to Paul Jacques, co-author of the new study, "Prior research suggests visceral fat is more closely tied to the development of metabolic syndrome, a cluster of risk factors including hypertension, unhealthy cholesterol levels and insulin resistance that can develop into cardiovascular disease or type 2 diabetes."
+According to Paul Jacques, co-author of the study, “Prior research suggests visceral fat is more closely tied to the development of metabolic syndrome, a cluster of risk factors including hypertension, unhealthy cholesterol levels and insulin resistance that can develop into cardiovascular disease or type 2 diabetes.”

 But there’s one easy way to reduce your visceral fat: Just eat whole grains instead of refined grains.

-Whole grains keep your waistline trim
+Whole grains help keep your waistline trim

-For the latest study, researchers examined questionnaires completed by 2,800 men and women ages 32 to 83.
+For the study, researchers examined questionnaires completed by 2,800 men and women ages 32 to 83.
 They found that men and women who ate three or more servings a day of whole grains had 10 percent less visceral fat.
 To reap these benefits, the men and women also limited their intake of refined grains to less than one serving per day.

 On the other hand, participants who ate three servings of whole grains, but also ate more than four servings of refined grains throughout the day did not see their VAT volume shrink.